Somatic Tools for Helping Children Process Grief

 Breath is the bridge between the conscious and unconscious nervous system.
 Changing the breath changes the emotional state.

+Bubble breathing (ages 3 to 7).
 Ask the child to imagine they are blowing bubbles.
 Take a slow breath in through the nose, then blow out gently and slowly as if blowing a giant bubble.
+Repeat 5 to 10 times.

+Square breathing (ages 8 and above).
+Breathe in for 4 counts, hold for 4 counts, breathe out for 4 counts, hold for 4 counts.
 Trace the shape of a square with a finger while doing this to add a visual and tactile element.

+Counting breaths (all ages).
 Simply count breaths.
 In-breath is 1.
 Out-breath is 2.
 Count to 10 and start again.
+This focuses attention and naturally slows breathing.

-Important: Never force breath work.
+Important: never force breath work.
 If a child resists, drop it and try something else.
 For some children, focusing on breath increases anxiety.

 3. Movement-based tools